Washington state readies for same-sex marriage

 Olympia residents Tina Roose and Teresa Guajardo said they would wait until December 15 to marry, having reserved the majestic state Capitol rotunda for a pre-Christmas wedding ceremony.

-The uncertainty of the ballot initiative process forced Roose and Guajardo to wait until after the election to see if they could keep their reservation.
+The uncertainty of the ballot initiative process proved a bit of a nail-biter as Roose and Guajardo waited for the election results to see if they could keep their reservation.

-Roose, a retired librarian, said the couple had invited others, gay and straight, to tie the knot alongside them at the Capitol.
+"I am able to marry the person that I love," Roose said.
+She said the couple had invited others, both gay and straight, to tie the knot alongside them at the Capitol.

-"I just ran into a colleague today at a grocery," she added.
+"I just ran into a colleague today at a grocery," added Roose, a retired librarian.
 "She was so excited.
 She asked all the typical questions like, 'What are you going to wear?'"

 As for those who voted against same-sex marriage, Roose said she hoped they would be won over "with love."